NethermindEth/StarknetByExample/src/ch00/cairo_cheatsheet/felt.md

 # Felt252

-Cairo supports Felt as an data type for holding short strings, these short strings have a maximum length of 31 characters.
+Felt252 is a fundamental data type in Cairo from which all other data types are derived.
+Felt252 are used to store short-string representations with a maximim length of 31 characters.
+This is because 252 bits can only comfortably contain 31 ASCII characters (each character has a 7 - 8 bits size).
 For example:

-## Minimal example

-Here's a minimal example of a Felt type:

 ```rust